Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 How to Become an Uber Driver

-To be an Uber driver in any city, you have to fit specific requirements.
+To be an Uber driver in any city, you must fit specific requirements.

 - Have one year of licensed driving experience.